j-chen05/launchcalendar/README.md

 # Setup
 After downloading the app, for safety reasons you will need to acquire your own Google Calendar API key.
 1) Go to https://developers.google.com/calendar/quickstart/python and follow step 1 to get your own API key.
+- The Project Name you choose does not matter.
+- When prompted, configure OAuth client for Desktop app in the dropdown menu.
 2) Download the file.
 It should save under the filename ```credentials.json```
 3) Afterwards, create a ```.env``` file in the main directory.
 4) Copy over the contents of the ```.env.default``` file to your newly created ```.env``` file.